K-202

 K-202 was a 16-bit minicomputer, created by a team led by Polish scientist Jacek Karpiński between 1970–1973 in cooperation with British companies Data-Loop and M.B.
 Metals.
+The machine could perform about 1 million instructions per second, making it highly competitive with the US Data General SuperNOVA and UK CTL Modular One.
+Most other minicomputers of the era were significantly slower.

 Approximately 30 units were claimed to be produced.
 All units shipped to M.B.
 Metals were returned for service.
 Due to friction resulting from competition with Elwro, a government-backed competitor, the production of K-202 was blocked and Karpiński thrown out of his company under the allegations of sabotage and embezzlement.

-The K-202 had two main rivals Data General SuperNOVA minicomputer (United States) and the CTL Modular One (United Kingdom).
+Sometime later the K-202 had a successor, Mera 400, hundreds of which were built.